All Episodes

 I don't care who they are.

-We have to get past these guys when they want to raise taxes, when they want to put regulations on our business, when they want to talk about the fairness doctrine uh on talk radio.
+We have to get past these guys when they want to raise taxes, when they want to put regulations on our business, when they want to talk about the fairness doctrine on talk radio.

-We have to we have to work past these guys.
+We have to work past these guys.

-But you know, it may be that that's what the McCain camp thinks.
+But, you know, it may be that that's what the McCain camp thinks.

-It's not gonna happen, Limboh.
+It's not going to happen, Limbaugh.

 I'm the big guy.